 CAS Competitive Grant Application

-Coaching support for Newly Appointed
+Coaching support for

 special education administrators

 Connecticut Association of Schools

 Contact: Marie Salazar Glowski

 E-Mail: mglowski@casciac.org

-Due Date: 10/01/2018
+Due Date: 11/20/2018

 Affirmative Action Statement

 The Connecticut Association of Schools is committed to a policy of equal opportunity/affirmative action for all qualified persons.
 The Department of Education does not discriminate in any employment practice, education program, or educational activity on the basis of race, color, religious creed, sex, age, national origin, ancestry, marital status, sexual orientation, gender, gender identity or expression, disability (including, but not limited to, intellectual disability, past or present history of mental disorder, physical disability or learning disability), genetic information, or any other basis prohibited by Connecticut state and/or federal nondiscrimination laws.
 The Department of Education does not unlawfully discriminate in employment and licensing against qualified persons with a prior criminal conviction.